unicef/rhizome/docs/backend.rst

 Reference Sheet
 ===============

+Here are some terms you should get familiar with when working in this application.

-socument_id -
+- document_id
-source_datapoint -
+- source_datapoint
-datapoint -
+- datapoint
-region
-- Regions have a parent, lon / lat, region type
-- **uniqueness for region is defined by region_name, region_type, country**
+- region
-- Prior we had an issue in which two regions with the same name ( HRA Level ) and in our ingestion we collapsed both regions into one, causing regional aggregation to break and display conflicting data.
+  Regions have a parent, lon / lat, region type **uniqueness for region is defined by region_name, region_type, country** Prior we had an issue in which two regions with the same name ( HRA Level ) and in our ingestion we collapsed both regions into one, causing regional aggregation to break and display conflicting data.
-- We also had an issue in which a region in the same country has the same name but with a different region type ( sokoto settlement vs. sokoto state).
+  We also had an issue in which a region in the same country has the same name but with a different region type ( sokoto settlement vs. sokoto state).
-- We will also be storing a region_geo_json table that will hold region_id, geo_json ( as a blob )
+  We will also be storing a region_geo_json table that will hold region_id, geo_json ( as a blob )

-indicator -
+- indicator
-campaign -
+- campaign
-map -
+- map
-agg_datapoint -
+- agg_datapoint
-datapoint_with_computed -
+- datapoint_with_computed
-calculated_indicator_component -
+- calculated_indicator_component
-etl_job -
+- etl_job
-audit_table -
+- audit_table